 Original Farmers Market – www.farmersmarketla.com

-This fun outdoor market will be hosting its 25th Annual Mardi Gras Celebration from Saturday, March 1 to Tuesday, March 4.
-(Pooch lovers take note: the annual dog parade and costume contest has been postponed til Easter this year.)
-Fat Tuesday itself will play host to live New Orleans and Zydeco music, bead-throwing, strolling parade bands, arts and crafts, face painting for kids, authentic Cajun food, beer, and a whole lot more.
+This outdoor market is hosting its 26th Annual Mardi Gras Celebration on Saturday (Valentine’s Day), Sunday (Feb 15) and Tuesday, February 17.
+Sunday at noon will be the annual “Mutti Gras Pet Parade” and on Fat Tuesday itself you can expect plenty of live New Orleans and Zydeco music, bead-throwing, strolling parade bands, arts and crafts, face painting for kids, authentic Cajun food, beer and a whole lot more.